QuokkaPix

 3

-Try AVIF only when the browser supports it and the destination accepts it.
+Try AVIF only when the browser and destination support it.

 4